RSE-Sheffield/sssurvey/report.md

 - Investigate why 69% of respondants feel they have not had sufficient training.
 - Provide training / support to increase researcher confidence with version control, continuous integration and unit testing.
+- Investigate why participants responded as they did to a question about level of support for software development.
+Create a target for this and monitor performance against it.

 ## Introduction